Vulcan Fossil Fuel CO₂ Emissions

 • Utility: Climate Research

-For more, visit the Vulcan Fossil Fuel CO₂ Emissions data overview page.
+For more information, visit the Vulcan Fossil Fuel CO₂ Emissions data overview page.

 Approach

-1. Identify available dates and temporal frequency of observations for the given collection using the GHGC API /stac endpoint.
-The collection processed in this notebook is the Vulcan Fossil Fuel CO₂ Emissions Data product.
+1. Identify available dates and temporal frequency of observations for the given collection using the US Greenhouse Gas Center (GHGC) Application Programming Interface (API) /stac endpoint.
+The collection processed in this notebook is the Vulcan Fossil Fuel CO₂ Emissions data product.

-3. Using folium.plugins.DualMap, we will visualize two tiles (side-by-side), allowing us to compare time points.
+3. Using folium.plugins.DualMap, visualize two tiles (side-by-side), allowing time point comparison.

-4. After the visualization, we will perform zonal statistics for a given polygon.
+4. After the visualization, perform zonal statistics for a given polygon.

 About the Data